sasgithub/Data_Analytics_cs/case-study/viz/Non-Tourist_Customer_Ride_Duration_Density.md

 ##### Interpretation

-- Short rides dominate customer usage patterns, consistent with quick errands or intra-neighborhood trips.
+- Short rides dominate Customer usage patterns, consistent with quick errands or intra-neighborhood trips.
 - The lack of a secondary peak suggests relatively uniform short-duration behavior among these riders.
 - Longer rides may represent recreational trips or exploratory use.